Keegawho198/Work-and-wealth-insights/README.md

 Authored by: Keegan, Natasha, Lishi & Mike
 ----------

-This project is a machine learning project aiming to train a model able to adequately predict an association (with >75% accuracy) based on publically available data.
+This project is a machine learning project aiming to train a model able to adequately predict an association (with >75% accuracy or R2 > 0.8) based on publically available data.
 We were keen to evaluate the labour market and the impact of employment upon discretionary expenditure.

 Datasets: